 And in Taiwan, there are tons of unique stationery to choose from.
 There are colourful and wacky pens, cards made from foam boards, invisible ink pens, cute notebooks and files and one bookstore I visited even had fart pellets.
 No, that was not a typo, they had fart pellets.
 Fred and George Weasley flashbacks, anyone?
 If you find yourself with some free time, or like in my case, stuck in a storm with nowhere to go, do feel free to visit some bookstores and check out the special assortment of stationery.

 Where to buy them: Not all bookstores were created equal.
-In Taipei, Eslite is a chain bookstore which is open 24 hours a day, one of the first in the country.
-It is stalked with the latest books and unique gift stationery.
+In Taipei, Eslite is a chain bookstore which is open 24 hours a day.
+It is stalked with the latest books and unique gift stationery!

 Also read: 8 Must-Try Taiwanese Foods